the-glu/telegram_backup/README.md

 ## Usage

 * You will need [telegram-cli](https://github.com/vysheng/tg) and [pytg](https://github.com/luckydonald/pytg) and python 3.
 Check others repos for specific instructions.
+* You will also need yaml.
+Install it using `pip install pyyaml` or your favorite package manager.
 * Setup `telegram-cli` (connect it to your account :))
 * Grab a copy of the script (e.g git clone this repo)
 * Create a `logs` folder